Xalalau/backdoor-shield/README.md

   - Searchs for over 450 invisible utf8 characters;
   - Has whitelists, blacklists and loose detections lists;
   - Uses a weight system to determine which detections are important;
-  - Prints the relevant results, logs everything organized by risk.
+  - Prints the relevant results;
+  - Logs detections organized by risk.
 - Has real-time protection, that:
   - Checks the functions parameters/arguments;
   - Protects the stack calls checking functions by address;